 - 7.9 When it is foreseen that a custody suite is closed for any length of time, Leicestershire Police will notify the OPCC and notify them further when the suite reopens.
 The OPCC will notify the Co-ordinator and Deputy Co-ordinators. - 7.10 A custody visit cannot occur without police consent and co-operation.
 Custody sergeants are responsible for all matters relating to the detention of prisoners in police station custody suites and, as such, will be receiving and co-operating with custody visitors.
 Custody sergeants are required to admit custody visitors to the custody suite immediately they are informed by the person in charge of the reception desk that there are custody visitors at the police station.
 Delay in admittance is only permitted when custody visitors may be placed in danger.
 If delay occurs a full explanation should be provided to the custody visitors who will record this on the visit report form.
-Independent custody visitors should not expect, or demand at any time that the business being conducted in the custody suite should be suspended to facilitate a custody visit.
-A Protocol for Custody Visits is included in Part II at Appendix 17.

-- 7.11 It is inappropriate for access to be delayed because the custody officer is busy.
+Independent custody visitors should not expect, or demand at any time that the business being conducted in the custody visits is included in Part II at Appendix 18. - 7.11 It is inappropriate for access to be delayed because the custody officer is busy.
 In such circumstances the visitors should be admitted to the custody area but invited to wait and observe proceedings until the custody officer, or another officer, is available to escort them on the visit. - 7.12 All parts of the custody areas are open to custody visitors, including cells, detention rooms, kitchens, relevant storage areas, the chute, showers, medical rooms and interview rooms (unless they are in use).
 Custody visitors can comment upon the general cleanliness and tidiness of the custody suite.
-An aide memoire is included at Part II Appendix 18. - 7.13 If a visit cannot commence immediately independent custody visitors must be allowed to observe and listen to the activity taking place.
+An aide memoir is included at Part II Appendix 19.

+7.13 If a visit cannot commence immediately independent custody visitors must be allowed to observe and listen to the activity taking place.